jordanisaacs/exmap/notes.md

 ## Mapping Interfaces

 With the exmap set up, now we need to setup the interfaces.
 This is done by mapping `exmap_user_interface` structs.
 To specify what interface number you are mapping, pass the index into the mmap `offset` parameter.
 Make sure to wrap the index in the `EXMAP_OFF_INTERFACE` const fn/macro.
 The mmap call will return the `struct exmap_user_interface`.
 The struct is a page size (so 4KB).
-It is an ararray of 512 (defined by `EXMAP_USER_INTERFACE_PAGES`) `exmap_iov.
+It is an array of 512 (defined by `EXMAP_USER_INTERFACE_PAGES`) `exmap_iov.
 The struct is used to determine what pages are going to be allocated/free'd.
+After an ioctl call, detailed results are stored in the mmap'd struct.

 ```c
 struct exmap_user_interface {